jcu-eresearch/Edgar/_posts/2012-05-20-automated-modelling.markdown

 We decided to implement the automated modelling process in two parts.
 The first part was a web service.
 We built the web service directly into the cake app.
-The web service can provide a requester with information about what species should be modelled next, and can receive updates recording the current job status for a species.
+The web service can provide a requester with information about what species should be modelled next, and can receive updates indicating the current job status for a species.
 The second part was a HPC script.
 The HPC script interacts with the web service, and starts jobs to model the species indicated by the web service.
 It also